Free Restoration Invoice Template

 Total$9096.50

-Made for 24/7 Restoration Companies
+Built for 24/7 Restoration Companies

-How To Use FieldCamp’s Restoration Invoice Template?
+How to Use FieldCamp’s Restoration Invoice Template?

-• Water damage specialists use this template to document extraction volumes, moisture readings, and drying equipment placement.
-Track gallons removed, list dehumidifier and air mover locations by room, and include daily moisture logs.
-The template’s equipment rental section helps calculate multi-day drying costs while the labor breakdown captures both mitigation and monitoring visits.
+• Water damage specialists can log extraction details, moisture readings, and the placement of drying equipment, room by room.
+Track how many gallons you’ve removed, note every air mover and dehumidifier, and include your daily moisture logs.
+The equipment rental section automatically figures out multi-day costs, while the labor section separates mitigation work from monitoring visits.

 Frequently Asked Questions